Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 • Infants ages 6 to 11 months should get one early dose before traveling internationally.

-• Adults should have documentation of two MMR doses or confirmed immunity.
+• Adults should have proof of two MMR doses or a lab test that shows they are protected.

 If you are unsure of your vaccination status, consult your health care provider.
 A simple blood test can confirm immunity, or you may be able to safely receive another dose.